anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 We would like to thank the various reviewers, in particular Brian E. Carpenter, Charlie Kaufman (Early SECDIR review), Martin Bj&ouml;rklund (Early YANGDOCTORS review), Marco Tiloca (Early IOTDIR review), Oskar Camenzind, Hendrik Brockhaus, and Ingo Wenda for their input and discussion on use cases and call flows.
 Further review input was provided by Jesser Bouzid, Dominik Tacke, Christian Spindler, and Julian Krieger.
 Special thanks to Esko Dijk for the in deep review and the improving proposals.
+Another special thanks for the detailed Shepherad review and connected discussions to Matthias Kovatsch.
 Support in PoC implementations and comments resulting from the implementation was provided by Hong Rui Li and He Peng Jia.
 Review comments in the context of a formal analysis of BRSKI-PRM have been provided by Marco Calipari.